CONTACT OUR LAWYERS

 Existing franchisors should consult with us to update your franchise documents or address your expanding franchise legal needs.
 Franchisors must update the franchise disclosure document (FDD) annually.
 And as your business changes, so should your franchise documents and agreements.
 Our experienced franchise attorneys assist with state registrations and filings as well as federal FDD compliance.
 We can help you update the language in your agreements to better protect your rights and your property.

 We also counsel on matters related to your existing franchise, including employment law, leasing, and commercial litigation.
-Of course, we handle franchise law litigation and disputes.
+Of course, we handle franchise law litigation and disputes as well.